Grants, Fellowships, Prizes and Internships

 The Helmut and Erika Reihlen Fund

 In 2017 Dr. Helmut Reihlen ’55, Sci.D. hon., and Dr. Erika Reihlen generously established a fund whose income supports especially meritorious student projects in German studies, including but not limited to research for theses and capstone projects.
-Please complete the application form.
+Please complete the application form and the budget worksheet.

 Prizes